Yvonne Colgrove, PT, PhD

 Colgrove began her education at Benedictine College in Atchison, Kan., where she earned a bachelor's degree in biology.
 Subsequently, she transitioned to the field of physical therapy by enrolling at Rockhurst College in Kansas City, Mo., earning an additional bachelor’s degree.
 Ultimately, Colgrove earned her doctorate in anatomy and cell biology from the University of Kansas.
 In 2004, she joined the faculty in the KU Department of Physical Therapy and Rehabilitation Science.

-Additionally, Colgrove is investigating the standard practice in screening for depression.
-From an educational standpoint, Colgrove has explored different methods of promoting the intraprofessional education of students in physical therapy and physical therapy assistants, and she exploring the use of social media and technology in clinical education.
+From an educational standpoint, Colgrove has explored different methods of promoting the intraprofessional education of students in physical therapy and physical therapy assistants, and she is exploring clinical education questions including predictors of student clinical performance and implementation of integrated clinical experiences within a physical therapy doctoral degree program curriculum.

 Selected Past and Current Grants